xeho91/react-component-auto-suggestion-select/README.md

 ### Building

-Use To build the output for the production, use:
+To build the output for the production, use:

 ```sh
 pnpm build